AakashSorathiya/Sage/README.md

 - `svm.py` contains the implementation of baseline `SVM` classifier.
 - `t5.py` contains the implementation of the baseline `T5` classifier.
 - `standalone_gpt.py` contains the implementation of the baseline `Standalone GPT` model.

-`new_privacy_reviews.csv` is the manually curated dataset containing 1,008 privacy-related app reviews after using SAGE on a dataset of 42,271 app reviews.

 `supplementary_material.pdf` provides supporting material for the paper.